 *This page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you

-As Mindy my black Pug got older we used this one because they were wider and made it easy for her to climb up on our high bed.
+As Mindy my black Pug got older we used the Pet Gear because they were wider and made it easy for her to climb up on our high bed.

 What Are The Best Pet Stairs for Pugs?

 The best pet stairs are the ones that help your older dog move around easily, without putting unnecessary strain on their joints or from injuring themselves from falling off elevated objects.

 They are a smart option for both older and younger Pugs, to help ensure that age gracefully.